To become an Arizona notary public, a person must meet all of the requirements listed below:

 - Be a citizen or a legal permanent resident of the United States

-- Not have had an Arizona notary commission revoked within four years of the filing of the application
+- Not have had an Arizona notary public commission revoked within four years of the filing of the application

 - Be able to read and write English

 In order to receive an Arizona notary public commission, a person must:

 - Meet the eligibility requirements